 Cockpit – The cockpit of a boat is any space within the hull and (generally) below the outer gunnels in which passengers ride and gear can be stowed.

 Aft Deck – The aft deck on a boat is the part of the deck towards the rear of the vessel between the stern and midship, behind (or aft of) the helm.
-(Note: the word “aft” generally means anything closer to the rear of the vessel than wherever you are standing – so if you are in the bow of a boat, anything close to the stern is technically “aft”)
+(Note: the word “aft” generally means anything closer to the rear of the vessel than wherever you are standing – so if you are in the bow of a boat, anything closer to the stern than you is technically “aft”)

 Helm – This is the main control station where the captain sits and the boat is driven from.
 There is generally a steering wheel and throttle at the main helm controls, along with gauges and monitoring devices.
 Some boats may have more than one control station, but there is always a main helm.
 On larger boats the main control station is often referred to as “The Bridge” as it is the main command center through which all communication is relayed.
 For boats with an elevated control station, this area may also be called a bridgedeck.